2014–15 Damehåndboldligaen

-The 2014–15 Damehåndboldligaen (known as the Boxer Dameligaen for sponsorship reasons) is the 79th season of the Damehåndboldligaen, Denmark's premier Handball league.
+The 2014–15 Damehåndboldligaen (known as the Boxer Dameligaen for sponsorship reasons) was the 79th season of the Damehåndboldligaen, Denmark's premier Handball league.
+The reigning champions were Viborg HK.

+FC Midtjylland won the title, when they beat Team Esbjerg in the final.

+In April Skive fH decided to withdraw their team from the league, and was therefore administratively relegated.
+Nykøbing Falster were relegated as well, when they finished last in the regular season.

 Team information

 The following 12 clubs compete in the Damehåndboldligaen during the 2014–15 season:

 Personnel and kits

 Following is the list of clubs competing in 2014–15 Damehåndboldligaen, with their manager, captain, kit manufacturer and shirt sponsor.